luochen1990/easy-sync/README.md

 --------

 1. Use a single name of function for both async and sync version
-2. Automatic provide a sync vertion from async version (WIP)
+2. Automatic provide a sync vertion from async version (code generation underground)
 3. Lightweight, pure python, and no dependencies
 4. Strict type annotation (validated by pylance the strict mode)
 5. Unit test, and test coverage ratio is monitored